 It’s interesting to me, as well, that Paul knew enough about pagan poetry to quote Aratus.
 In Titus 1 (v.
 12), Paul quotes a Cretan philosopher, Epimenides.
-Again, it’s striking that Paul knew enough about pagan philosophy (presumably) that he could quote Epimenides.
+Again, it’s striking that Paul knew enough about pagan philosophy that he could quote Epimenides.

 CS Lewis observes that myth contains some elements of truth, which shouldn’t be surprising at all, as truth is universal and should, therefore, be something that is universally recognized.
-The difference between myth and True Myth is that all myth ultimately is a shadow of the True Myth.
+The difference between myth and True Myth, according to Lewis and Tolkien, is that (ultimately) all myth is a shadow of the True Myth.